 Gnostic philosopher Detritus of Leuctra taught that Reality would end when tiny holes* dissolve its fabric.
-His teachings about the Chandelier of Consciousness form the basis for ceremonies performed by the Sentinels of the Chandelier.
-When did they branch off from the monks in the Temple of 11,111,117?
-What makes you think they did.
+His teachings about the Chandelier of Consciousness form the basis for ceremonies performed by the Sentinels of the Chandelier, a nihilistic cult with distant connections to the monks in the Temple of 11,111,117.

 Detritus believed “all minds are connected like crystals in a Greater Light.”
 His students perfected forms of meditation to access and savor it.
 Petronius Jablonski went undercover with them and remains in hiding.
 His exposé was released as Schrodinger’s Dachshund to avoid punitive legal measures and worse.
 Judge this book by its back cover.

 The following excerpts are based on interviews with numerous Sentinels, some still active.
 Descriptions of accessing the Chandelier of Consciousness incorporate lyrics from Paean to the Chandelier, which is recited at all their gatherings.